GSA/fpki-guides/_announcements/01_apple_common_removal.md

 These procedures are intended for Enterprise Administrators.

 You can create Apple Configuration Profiles (XML files) to distribute trusted root certificates across an Enterprise's Apple devices.
-An example, "Ready-To-Use" Apple Configuration Profile to install COMMON is presented beneath the configuration creation instructions.
+An example "Ready-To-Use" Apple Configuration Profile to install COMMON is presented beneath the configuration creation instructions.

 ##### Create Configuration Profiles to Install COMMON for macOS, iOS, and tvOS

-One way you can create a configuration profile is by using Apple's free Configurator 2:
+One way you can create a Configuration Profile is by using Apple's free Configurator 2 application:

 1. Download and install Configurator 2 from the Apple App Store.
 2. Open Configurator and click *File* -> *New Profile*.